Vittoria (1813 Gainsborough ship): Career

 Lloyd's Register for 1813 shows Vittoria, of Hull, with Woodhouse, master, Smith, owner, and trade Hull—London.
 (At the time Gainsborough was an important port with trade downstream to Hull, and was the most inland port in England, being more than 55 miles (90 km) from the North Sea.)

 Under the command of John Smith, with the surgeon James Dickson, Vittoria sailed from Devonport, England on 1 September 1828, and arrived at Port Jackson on 17 January 1829 Vittoria embarked 160 male convicts and had nine deaths en route.
 Lieutenant Aubyn and 30 men of the 63rd Regiment of Foot provided the guard.

 Vittoria left Port Jackson on 24 February 1829 bound for Batavia.

 Vittoria, late Smith, master, put into Mauritius on 25 November 1829.
 On her way from Manila to London she had an encounter in which Malays had killed her master, second mate, boatswain, carpenter, and part of the crew.
 She was in want of a foremast and extensive repairs.
 A letter from Mauritius dated 28 November 1829 reported that the killers were four Manila men, taken on there.
-After they had killed the captain, second mate, boatswain, and a women, and wounded several crew members, they took command of the vessel.
+After they had killed the captain, second mate, boatswain, and a woman, and wounded several crew members, they took command of the vessel.
 They were able to maintain control for a week before the Chief Mate, whom they had spared to navigate Vittoria to California, was able to regain control of her, after having killed two of the four Manila men.
 The remaining two were secured and turned over to the authorities when Vittoria reached Mauritius.
 Vittoria, Andrews, master, arrived at Cowes on 21 May 1830 from Manila.